Research Experience for Undergraduates

 The Department of Physics at the University of Illinois Urbana-Champaign hosts a 10-week National Science Foundation (NSF)–sponsored summer Research Experience for Undergraduates (REU).
 Offered since 1993, the REU provides undergraduates the opportunity to conduct research under the supervision of our world-class researchers.

-Students participating in this program will spend the summer, May 30, 2023 – August 4, 2023 (10 weeks), on the University of Illinois Urbana-Champaign campus working directly with senior physics faculty on challenging, meaningful projects.
-The summer experience is aimed at developing students' research literacy skills and exposing them to the wide diversity of physics subfields using experimental, computational, and theoretical approaches:
+Students participating in this program will spend the summer, May 26th, 2026 – July 31st, 2026 (10 weeks), on the University of Illinois Urbana-Champaign campus working directly with senior physics faculty on challenging, meaningful projects.
+The summer experience is aimed at developing students' research literacy skills and exposing them to the range of physics subfields using experimental, computational, and theoretical approaches:

 - Astrophysics, Relativity, and Cosmology